-Ingelia has developed a process of hydrotermal carbonization of biomass able to obtain a solid biofuel with a high GCV (gross calorific value), low humidity, high performance on combustion and without CO2 emissions.
+Ingelia has developed a process of hydrotermal carbonization of biomass which enables the recovery of the carbon contained in the organic waste streams regardless of the humidity and heterogeneity to obtain a solid carbon based biomaterial (hydrochar).
+The hydrochar can be used as raw material for the industry substituting fossil fuels and as biofuel with a high GCV (gross calorific value), low humidity, high performance on combustion and without CO2 emissions.
 The solid biofuel can be obtained from a wide range of organic stuff.
 Industrial development made by Ingelia has been patented on the basis of their temperature and control system as well as their reactor.
 Ingelia could develop and implement the hydrotermal technology at industrial scale thanks to the scientific work performed by Nobel laureate Friedrich Bergius, and publications made by Prof. Markus Antonietti from Max Planck Institute, whose workshop about hydrothermal carbonization Ingelia joined in 2007.
 Ingelia has designed and built a Hydrothermal Carbonization Plant of Biomass that shows the viability of industrial implementation.
 Nowadays, Ingelia continues their R&D work on the process having the collaboration of the Chemical Technology Institute from Polytechnics University of Valencia.– CSIC.
 The HTC process dehydrates the carbohydrate under certain conditions of pressure, temperature and acidic environment, in relatively short times (4 to 16 hours).

 The great advantage of HTC is that the process occurs in aqueous medium, so the moisture of biomass is not a problem.
 The process allows, on the one hand, concentrating the energy content from biomass into a solid biofuel, and the other, generating residual water that could be used as fertilizer on agricultural plantations.